matter-labs/zksync-wallet-vue/functions/README.md

-# zkSync API for the Wallet dApp (Firebase Cloud Functions)
+# RIF Rollup API for the Wallet dApp (Firebase Cloud Functions)

 >Process server-side REST API with the Firebase Cloud Functions.
 Written in TypeScript

-This is child-package for the zkSync v.1.x Wallet
+This is child-package for the RIF Rollup v.1.x Wallet

 ## Contents
 * [1 Project structure](#1)